Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint22-mid/index.md

 - Explore the design of views with larger / more complex datasets
 - View guidance (design)
 - Publishing: When should this dataset be published?
+- GEL fixes from review Oct 2024
+- Review & iterate user needs board

 What we're planning to do this week
 -----------------------------------

-- Prototype HLTH dataset for consumer testing
+- Prototype HLTH and WIMD datasets for consumer testing
 - Review & iterate user needs board
 - Publisher research - dataset design and consumer experience workshop 1
 - Onboard MVP collaborators